fr55160/materials_inverse_design_pipeline/scripts/G-risks/G-risks_readme.txt

 This folder is dedicated to the assessment of the risks, and the build-up of a new Pareto front taking these risks into account.

 In the folder 0-Theory, two scripts are available to plot mathematical quantities defined in Chapter 8 of the thesis: p_star.py plots the threshold probability p* versus kappa (log ratio of the risk Indicator) and theta (cos(theta) is the correlation coefficient); Phi_bar_p3.py plots the values of the correction factor (versus a mere sum of the risk indicators) for different values of p, versus kappa and theta.
+Two more scripts are there to illustrate the Gaussian modelisation to tackle the combination of risks.

 The script 1-flag_forbidden_and_energy.py completes a database with 3 new columns: one indicating if a forbidden element (ore more) enter the composition; the second giving the energy footprint associated to the full extractions of the necessary elements; the third giving the energy footprint when the real recycling rate is taken into account.
 The input file must be specified line 23.